BlankOn/irgsh-go/HACKING.md

 ## Requirements

 Ensure that you have:
+- Golang
 - Docker
-- These packages installed: `gpg pbuilder debootstrap devscripts python-apt reprepro`
+- These packages installed: `gpg pbuilder debootstrap devscripts curl reprepro`

 ## Cloning